 Dogs of all breeds and sizes can play Flyball.
 Jump heights are set by the smallest dog on the team, so small dogs like Jack Russells, Poodles, Cavaliers etc. are highly valued members of the team.
 We also like the super-fast, ball mad dogs like border collies and kelpies – and flyball is a great way for them to burn off excess energy.

 Dogs must be 12 months old to start training in Flyball at TDTC.
-Dogs must also have passed the beginners level obedience (or equivalent) before they can start Flyball.
+Dogs must also have passed the TDTC Level 1 obedience (or able to demonstrate equivalent skill level) before they can start Flyball.

 Why should my dog do flyball?